zowe/docs-site/docs/user-guide/import-certificates.md

 ```

 **Note:**
-Due to the limitation of RACDCERT command, the `importCertificateAuthorities` field can contain a maximum of two entries.
+Due to the limitation of the RACDCERT command, the `importCertificateAuthorities` field can contain a maximum of two entries.

 ### Manually import a certificate authority into a web browser